 Host with eight years of experience in popular bars and restaurants.
 Skilled at managing customer databases, arranging for large parties, and answering calls and emails.
 Combine strong organizational skills with a friendly service style.
 Calm, professional, and focused on finding solutions in high-pressure work environments.
 Bilingual: Fluent in English and Spanish.

-Also, consider whether you created or improved any standard procedures in each restaurant where you have worked.
-For instance, maybe you developed a more efficient way to prepare orders for customers using new food delivery apps.
+Also, consider whether you created or improved standard procedures in each restaurant where you worked.
+You could develop a more efficient way to prepare customer orders using new food delivery apps.
 Or perhaps you helped find a better system for reducing wait times during the restaurant’s busy summer season.
-Quantify improvements like these in terms of lower restaurant costs, higher productivity, or better guest satisfaction scores.
+Quantify improvements like these regarding lower restaurant costs, higher productivity, or better guest satisfaction scores.
 When data isn’t available, you can still show results by describing how your work supported a generally positive dining experience for guests.

 Mid-Career Experience Example